 The town boasts a rich history and a thriving (and growing) community.
 Buckingham’s many attractions include a plethora of independent shops, bars and eateries.
 If you’ve not made time to visit yet, it’s time you did (ok, not right now, maybe wait til the lock down has been lifted).

-The proliferation of coffee shops, barbers and gyms in Buckingham suggest a population with ample time for leisure.
+The proliferation of coffee shops, barbers and gyms in Buckingham suggests a population with ample time for leisure.